 3. Watch your valuables

 Of course, the less technology in the bag, the better.
-After all, it’s better to enjoy the journey through the eyes, not through the phone screen or camera lens.
-However, if everything comes along, it certainly should not appear on you when walking on streets.
+After all, it’s best to enjoy the journey through your own eyes, not through the phone screen or camera lens.
+However, if technology comes along, it certainly should not appear on you when walking on the streets.
 A giant camera hanging on the neck and a shiny phone showing out of the pocket will attract even the most peaceful guy`s attention and may raise some quick profit ideas.

 Protect your documents, which should better be stored in a safe place, apart from the copies.
 Both cash and credit card are valuable, but it’s best to split them into different pockets.
-A fake wallet with some non-worthy shopping cards is an useful thing in a case of robbery – you won’t be sorry to give it away.
+A fake wallet with some non-worthy shopping cards is a useful thing in a case of robbery – you won’t be sorry to give it away.
 Be careful with ATMs, because in less developed countries they can also remove the money from your card without actually giving it to you.
-Be careful of local deals – “for free” and “just come and see” – you mostly end up with unnecessary expenses.
+Be careful of local deals – “for free” and “just come and see”.
+These will bring you unnecessary expenses.

 4. Do not give money to beggars and children

-No matter how harsh it sounds, giving the money can really only worsen the situation.
-In a number of countries adults, who have noticed that the tourist is giving the money to the child, start stealing the children from smaller villages, after bringing them to the city so they could earn a daily salary for the same bad ones.
-There are cases when giving the money to a child attracts other`s attention, and soon you may find yourself surrounded by people, who are trying to get out of your pockets everything you have.
-And also the beggar, having realized that begging is working, will never try to do anything else.
+No matter how harsh it sounds, giving the money can only worsen the situation.
+In a number of countries, adults who have noticed that the tourist is giving the money to the child, start stealing the children from smaller villages and bring them to the city so kids could earn a daily salary for them.
+There are cases when giving money to a child attracts other`s attention, and soon you may find yourself surrounded by people who are trying to get everything out of your pockets.
+Also, the beggar, having realized that begging is working, will never try to do anything else.
 Yes, there are exceptions, but it’s better to feed the hungry instead of donating them metal coins.

 The less noticeable you are, the better.
-Of course, when a “white” visits Bolivia, it will be noticed even with the strongest sun tan, but the outfit is also important.
-Expensive fabrics or typical tourist sandals and shorts with hundred pockets and will definitely attract other’s attention.
-You do not have to wear traditional local skirts or hats to “flow in” the society, just think a bit of appropriate clothing and, of course, avoid showing naked parts of it (like shoulders).
+Of course, when the “white guy” visits Bolivia, it will be noticed even with the strongest suntan, but the outfit is also important.
+Expensive fabrics or typical tourist sandals and shorts with hundreds of pockets will definitely attract other’s attention.
+You do not have to wear traditional local skirts or hats to merge with the society, just think of appropriate clothing and, of course, avoid showing naked parts of your body (like shoulders).
 Do control your behavior and avoid conversation topics like religion and politics.

 6. Think about your attitude

-Scared and lost tourist can be seen from far.
-A tourist that should use some “help”, in fact, is an easy target.
-Though, if you are lost, never be afraid, and trust in your inner sense, it will take you to the right person who can really help!
+Scared and lost tourists can be seen from far.
+A tourist that could use some “help”, in fact, is an easy target.
+If you are lost, never be afraid, and trust in your inner sense, it will take you to the right person who can really help!
 It is worthwhile to become “one of the locals”.
-If at first the real locals will be surprised that the tourist feels like home among them, after they will observe, and at the end they will be totally ok with that.
-And the opposite – never think that you as a tourist are better than a local one.
+If at first, the real locals will be surprised that the tourist feels like home among them, after they will observe, and at the end, they will be totally ok with that.
+And the opposite – never think that you as a tourist are better than a local guy.
 It is not true!
 The local will always be smarter and more experienced in his own home.
 We noticed that many tourists are more arrogant than they are scared.
 Some tourists are showing off with their money, spitting food in front of a cook if it seems too unusual, and are very disrespectful in every way.
 And this creates a wrong picture of a true traveler.
-But we always try to show locals that, in fact, people are good.
+We, on the other hand, always try to show locals that, in fact, people are good.
 Everyone is good deep in the heart, it just should be reminded often.

 7. Open to the trip

 Become whole with the unknown, adapt, learn and share.
 And that’s the key.
-We should open up to people, open up to the nature.
-After all, we all live together, we are all people, shoulder to shoulder.
-Although we are each building our own little world, the Earth is one, you know..
+We should open up to people, open up to nature.
+After all, we all live together, we are all people, we`re all part of nature.
+Although we are each building our own little world, the Earth is one, you know…